 For arthritis, we suggest resting from running or sports for a week.
 After a few days, you can start a non-impact activity such as swimming or cycling.

-For tendons, we recommend a slightly more extended period of time of up to 2 weeks.
-For example, if you have an injection into a sizeable weight-bearing tendon such as the Achilles, we suggest avoiding explosive activities (such as running) for two weeks.
+For tendons, we recommend a slightly more extended period of up to 2 weeks.
+For example, if you have an injection into a weight-bearing tendon, such as the Achilles, we suggest avoiding explosive activities (such as running) for 2 weeks.

 The effect of PRP therapy can vary among patients.
 For arthritis, two or three injections can last 12-18 months.
 However, the impact on tendons is much more unpredictable.